Tarrant-Solutions/WeebCentral-Exporter-V6/README.md

-# WeebCentral Exporter V4
+# WeebCentral Exporter V5
 A lightweight tool to load and export your WeebCentral manga subscriptions instantly!

 ## What It Does

-- Exports your WeebCentral subscriptions
+- Exports any WeebCentral subscriptions
-- Removes formatting artifacts (like suffixes)
+- Removes formatting artifacts amd junk
 - Extracts all titles with one click
-- Works on both the subscriptions page and profiles section
+- Works on all profiles
 - No installation, setup, or dependencies required
-- Respects user privacy: your subscriptions remain private on WeebCentral if you use the site's privacy settings
+- Bypasses restrictions and api

 ## Features

 - **Lightning fast** — extracts in seconds
+- **Universal Export** — extracts anyone's subscriptions
 - **No setup** — runs directly in your browser
 - **Works on both pages** — subscriptions list and profiles
 - **Auto-cleanup** — strips junk from titles automatically
-- **Universal Export** — extracts anyone's subscriptions
 - **Console Support** — if you want to use console
 - **Auto Detection** — detects if you're on the wrong page